MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 >:::image type="content" source="../../media/Blended Learning 19.PNG" alt-text="Learner experience":::
 >* For **Phone authentication based instance**, the learner will not receive any notification and the admin needs to inform the learners explicitly.

-### Edit MS teams meeting scheduled in MCT
+### Edit MS teams meeting scheduled in CT

-You may edit the details of the meeting organized in the MCT platform from:
+You may edit the details of the meeting organized in the CT platform from:

-#### From the MCT platform
+#### From the CT platform

 1. Once the meeting is created click on the pencil icon on the pop-up window (as shown below).